Top 14 Sites Like YouTube (That Are Better)

 IGTV is a relatively new player in the field.
 Released in early 2018 by Instagram, it’s already home to over one billion monthly users.
 You can access it on the Instagram app or as a standalone service.
 If you’re a regular Instagram user, perhaps you have already noticed it on the top right side.

-With IGTV, Instagram is in perfect position to end the monopoly YouTube has over the video market.
+With IGTV, Instagram is in the perfect position to end the monopoly YouTube has over the video market.
 They’re betting big on the mobile audience as all their videos are available in vertical format.
-For now, only up to 1-hour long video can be uploaded, but these limits will eventually be uplifted.
+For now, only up to 1-hour long videos can be uploaded, but these limits will eventually be removed.

 13. Internet Archive’s Video Section

 Just as the name suggests, Internet Archive’s video section is home to a huge variety of movies, shows, and documentaries.
-Although new contents can also be found on this website, most of what you’ll come across be relatively older and obscure.
+Although new content can also be found on this website, most of what you’ll come across will be relatively older and obscure.

 Some of the stuff available here is downright outlandish.
-I watched a video song, for instance, that was enchanting but made little sense.
+I watched a music video, for instance, that was enchanting but made little sense.
 It’s full of videos like that.

 There is just one complaint-the website direly needs a revamp.
 Just like its videos, it's old and outdated.

 LiveLeak is a UK based website that‘s home to millions of videos contributed by users from all across the world.
 You can be one of the contributors as long as your content isn‘t violating the website‘s policies.

 Since it’s home to tons of unmoderated content, you’re likely to come across some disturbing footage.
 Graphic videos of executions, murders, and shootings are a common theme.
 If you’re easily unhinged, you should tread carefully.